Cameron of Erracht: Sir Alan Cameron of Erracht

 Sir Alan Cameron of Erracht raised the 79th or Cameron Highlanders in 1793.
 He was appointed Lieutenant-Colonel Commandant and led the regiment through the severe campaigns in Flanders from 1794 to 1795.
 In 1797 the regiment was broken up and two hundred and ten men joined the Black Watch regiment.
 In 1798 Cameron of Erracht raised a second 79th regiment that was seven hundred and eighty strong and after taking part in many engagements he died in 1828 in Fulham.

 Captain Ludovick Cameron

-Captain Ludovick Cameron (1866 - 1947) was a contributor to the sporting press and lived in Kent.
+Captain Ludovick Duncombe-Jewell Cameron (born Richard Jewell; 1866–1947) was a writer and Cornish-language enthusiast who lived in Kent.
+In 1904 he assumed the surname Cameron when he married his second wife, Janet Sarah Bruce, daughter of Gen. Robert Bruce of Glendouglie.
 Although he claimed to be the chieftain of Cameron of Erracht, he died without having been able to establish his claim.

 Tartan

 The Cameron of Erracht tartan was specially designed by Mrs Cameron of Erracht and is thought to have been based on an old Lochaber sett which itself had actually been based on old MacDonald overlordship.